A Verdant Landscape and a Very Mellow Way of Life Bring Retirees to the Sleepy Community of Hilo, Hawaii

 Sleepy Hilo (population 46,000), home to the University of Hawaii at Hilo and situated on the Island of Hawaii's eastern (windward) side, is a verdant, rainy place that still evokes "Old Hawaii."
 It sits along cerulean Hilo Bay, and is the largest population center on this side of the Big Island.
 Home to native Hawaiians and Polynesians since at least the year 1100, King Kamehameha gave Hilo its name in the 1700s and made it his first seat of government.
 Hilo boomed as a sugar producing hub in the late-19th century but then suffered two tsunamis, one in 1946 and one in 1960 (today, the city has a sophisticated tsunami warning system).
 Slightly rustic with few tourist amenities, Hilo entices with its laid back lifestyle and slower pace.
-It has grown by 18% within the last decade or so.

 No dwellings have natural gas, and electricity is very expensive.
 As a result, some properties, particularly apartments, have no electricity at all.
 Many residences also do not have air conditioning but have single wall, open air construction that takes advantage of the natural ventilation provided by the trade winds.
 Heaters may be needed in the evenings.